PedigreeTool vs Evagene: standards-first versus research- and education-grade

 Where Evagene is stronger

-Evagene is designed around clinical-grade outputs, and that shows in several places PedigreeTool does not currently advertise.
-The integrated BayesMendel risk models (BRCAPRO, MMRpro, PancPRO) run directly on the pedigree data and give a clinician a risk number they can discuss with a patient — without re-entering family history in a separate model runner.
+Evagene is designed around research- and education-grade outputs, and that shows in several places PedigreeTool does not currently advertise.
+The integrated BayesMendel risk models (BRCAPRO, MMRpro, PancPRO) run directly on the pedigree data and produce an illustrative risk number for teaching and research review — without re-entering family history in a separate model runner.
 The Mendelian inheritance calculators cover autosomal dominant, autosomal recessive, and X-linked recessive patterns for monogenic conditions.
-Batch risk screening inverts the workflow: rather than "clinician suspects condition X, runs model," Evagene screens across the catalogue and flags conditions where family history crosses a threshold.
+Batch risk screening inverts the workflow: rather than "select condition X, run model," Evagene sweeps across the catalogue and surfaces conditions where family history crosses an illustrative threshold from published literature (not a recommendation).
 None of this is advertised by PedigreeTool; PedigreeTool's own site says clinical features are delayed to 2026.

 The third gap is the platform layer.
 Evagene's REST API (scoped evg_ keys, SHA-256 hashed at rest, rate-limited, read/write/analyse scopes), webhooks (HMAC-SHA256 signed), and embeddable viewer (iframe/SVG/JavaScript) make Evagene usable from other systems without bespoke integration work.
 PedigreeTool's export surface is strong for file-based interchange; Evagene's platform surface is stronger for live system integration.